Skip to content

 at com.google.devtools.build. android.desugar.
 Desugar.desugarClassesInInput (Desugar.java:401) at com.google.devtools.build.android.desugar.Desugar.desugar0neInput(Desugar.java:326) at com.google.devtools.build.android.desugar.
 Desugar.desugar (Desugar.java:280) at com.google.devtools.build.android.desugar.
 Desugar.main (Desugar.java:584)

-If the above error occurs during compilation, it is due to an AGP 3.0.0 compatibility issue.
-The issue explains this problem.
-You can resolve it by upgrading AGP to version 3.1.0 or higher, or using a newer version of the SDK.
+If the above error occurs during the compilation process, it is due to the AGP 3.0.0 compatibility issue.
+This issue is explained here.
+You can resolve this by upgrading AGP to version 3.1.0 or higher, or by using a newer version of the SDK.
 Upgrade the version in app/build.gradle.

 dependencies {